Start any new policy with A-Insurance Direct and receive a $10 Walmart gift card.

 Pay as little as $39.99 per month for auto insurance.
 Let A-Insurance Direct assist you with a online quote or by simply calling (813) 849-7000.
 It is that easy!

 Get the best rates possible with A-Insurance Direct.
 We use multiple insurance companies to simply give you the lowest possible rates.
-Give us a call (813) 849-7000 or get a quote online.
+Give us a call (813) 849-7000 or online.

 At A-Insurance Direct we believe that business owners need to protect their investment.
 Have a piece of mind that your investment is protected .

 Auto Insurance coverage is packaged into different coverage types.
 It is usually easiest to determine what you are required to purchase.
 Then, you determine what you have that needs to be protected.
 You purchase insurance to protect yourself (your family) in the event that you suffer a loss to your person or property and you purchase insurance to protect yourself (your family) from losses suffered by others.
 Below is a breakdown of each car insurance coverage type to help you understand more about what each type of coverage protects.
 Next to each type is a term that is usually associated with that coverage type (i.e. BI and PD).
 To the left are descriptions of some but not all coverage’s available.